Ma27/Ma27ApiKeyAuthenticationBundle/Resources/doc/index.md

   /** @Auth\ApiKey */
   private $apiKey; // for authentication using the api key /** @Auth\LastAction */
-  private $lastAction; // only necessary when using purger feature }
+  private $lastAction; // only necessary when using purger feature, see the section about the API key purger }
 ```